 Outdoor Lighting Code Updates

-Proposed changes to the Outdoor Lighting policy are based on national and international dark skies best practices.
+The updated Outdoor Lighting chapter is based on national and international dark skies best practices.
 Street and pedestrian lighting play a key role in how people experience communities at night.
 Lighting can create a sense of place and identity throughout a city.
 It can also adversely affect people and wildlife habitats with glare and light trespass.

 When designed with purpose and clear intent, our light can enhance the aesthetic character of Aspen, as well as improve visibility, visual comfort, wayfinding, public safety, and security.
 If poorly designed, lighting may create undesirable effects such as glare, light trespass, and light pollution.